NEW GOSPELS ADD A MORE SPIRITUAL VISION FOR TODAY'S CHRISTIANITY

 Christianity not only prevailed, but has continued

-system.
-The Gnostic scriptures show that there was
+system, dictated by doctrines.
+The Gnostic scriptures show

-and is a more refreshing, honest, open, spiritual, loving, and
+that there was and is a more refreshing, spiritual, honest, open,

-The gnostic style of faith is free, open, and creative.
+The gnostic way of faith is free, open, and creative.
 One does not have to be told how to act; particularly, what to believe.
 You can and should use your brain and modern knowledge.
 You have the ability to think for yourself.
 The gnostic style believes seeking God is more important than finding God by a certain dogma or belief.
-This web site therefore isn't about accepting Gnosticism or their beliefs (yes, some are strange), but it's purpose is to share an early and widespread style of Christian faith that can deepen, transform, and affirm the way many are indeed Christians today.
+Therefore, this web site isn't about accepting Gnosticism or their beliefs or myths (yes, some are strange), but it's purpose is to share an early and widespread style of Christian faith that those called Gnostics heard Jesus teach.
+Silenced, condemned, and lost, this way of faith allows new knowledge, such as now that from history and science, to inform out faith and change not only our beliefs but how we are Christian in today's world.

 Until the discovery of other Gospels, the way to be Christian was simply "to believe."
-This Orthodox or Fundamentalist's interpretation of Christ made Christianity another religion-- to oppose others.
-"Believe in Christ or go to hell."
-"Believe literally in their chosen books as the only way to know God."
-"Obey the rule of their authoritarian church."
+This Orthodox or Fundamentalist interpretation of Christ made Christianity another religion -- to oppose others.
+"Believe in Christ as we do or go to hell."
+"The only way to know God was limited to their chosen books."
+"Obey and believe the beliefs and rules of their church and its God given authority."
 In doing so, you would receive the gift of salvation.
-This was the orthodox message from Jesus-- to be a "believer."
+This was the orthodox message from Jesus -- to be a "believer."

 In contrast, the Gnostics were "seekers."
 It was far more important to seek God through all kinds of knowledge rather than "just believe."
 They were believers in Christ, but they heard a different message from Jesus.
-They had beliefs, as we all do, but they did not insist they had the corner on-- or final-- truth in interpreting the world or God.
-Christ's message was more spiritual than religious--not bearing all the answers.
+They had beliefs, as we all do, but they did not insist they had the corner on -- or final -- truth in interpreting the world or God.
+Christ's message was more spiritual than religious -- not bearing all the answers.
 The place to find God was within oneself, not in externals like beliefs, dogma, or dictates of the church.
 Their interpretation was that we could experience the living Christ and God, by seeking, not finalizing God.
 Your faith is not what you believe about Christ but your relationship with Him.
-Therefore, it is essential to know yourself and be touched by what the Gospel of Philip calls the transforming power of "love and light."
-Seeking God, because of Christ and his message, was the true act of faith.
+For them, gnosis meant more than head-type knowledge (that could change), but knowing Jesus and God as you know another person.
+As faith is a two way relationship, it is also essential to know yourself and be touched by what the Gospel of Philip calls the transforming power of "love and light."
+Seeking God and this relationship, because of Christ and his messages, both in his words and from the cross, was the true act of faith.
 That is the gnostic style and spirit found in the exciting materials often called, the Gnostic Gospels!

 International Dateline Scott Angus